AjayPudasaini/Job-Finding-Application/README.md

 # Job-Finding-Application

-do not migrate any apps, because these all are case sensative<br>
+do not migrate any apps

 1. Clone Repo
 ``` https://github.com/AjayPudasaini/Job-Finding-Application.git```